Belep: History

-In August 2016 a large bushfire ravaged Isle Art.
+In August 2016, a large bushfire ravaged Isle Art (Art Island).

 Economy

 The economy is reliant on fishing, the main commercial activity.
 Around 40% of all registered business are in the fisheries sector.
 The reef fish Scomberomorus commerson, a mackerel, is caught and over 20 tonnes a year are sold.
 Scallops (Amusium japonicum balloti) are sold to SAS West Pacific Scallops, an Australian company, destined for Australia and Asia.
 The scallop trade is supported by the Northern Province and 20% by the clans.
 It has provided some training and prevented youth from migrating to Grande Terre.

 There are small cobalt reserves, exploited unsuccessfully in the 19th century.

 Belep has no tourist facilities and no accommodation for visitors.